 Alternatively, if you do regularly use part of your home to undertake a contract there is a different method.
 It involves some more work to determine the amount you can claim but usually results in a much higher amount that is claimable.

 If you want to claim based on the alternative method, (see here).

 Telephone & Internet

 If you work from home then you should not claim for the line rental.
-This is because you have to pay this regardless whether you run the business from the home or not.
+This is because you have to pay this regardless of whether you run the business from the home or not.

-However, the cost of the calls made from your home can be claimed as an allowable expenses.
+However, the cost of the calls made from your home can be claimed as allowable expenses.
 Alternatively, you can claim the full cost of a separate dedicated business line.

 With regards to the internet cost, you can claim a reasonable amount depending on how much is used by the business.